ansys/pyaedt/doc/source/EDBAPI/PadstackEdb.rst

 Padstack
 ========
-These classes are the containers of data management for Padstack and Padstack Definitions.
+These classes are the containers of data management for padstacks and padstack definitions.

 .. code:: python